01 of 07

 And then there is the category of tools that are archaic and no longer relevant, yet somehow they still linger on the tool marketplace.

-Let's take a look at the most useless tools in the world; why we think they are bad; and a few suggestions for better tools that you might find helpful.Continue to 2 of 7 below.
+Let's take a look at our picks for the most overrated, if not downright useless, tools in the world.Continue to 2 of 7 below.

 02 of 07

-Move along with the times: get a nice lithium ion 18V cordless drill.
+The Yankee driver began its slide into obsolescence about the time that people realized the screwdriver bits could be chucked into power drills, and as cordless drills came into their own, the Yankee driver began to gather serious rust.
+If you have a Yankee driver, it's time to move along with the times: Get a nice lithium ion 18V cordless drill.
 And leave the Yankee driver to your grandson to play with.Continue to 3 of 7 below.

 03 of 07